WarrenWeckesser/numpy-notes/ufuncs.md

 Note that the fourth argument is `func`.
 In the body of the function, this is cast to `f`, which has the type `doubleBinaryFunc` (a declaration of a C function that accepts two double precision inputs and returns a double precision value).
-In the loop, the output vaues are computed by applying `f` to the input values.
+In the loop, the output values are computed by applying `f` to the input values.

 When one of the ufunc inner loop functions is called, it is passed the